Kashyapghodasara/X-Clone/README.md

         - Everything work perfectly ✅
         - After final Completion Testing It's Ready to Deployed  🚀

+### Day 35 - Saturday  -  18-01-2025
+       - I am tired of not succeeding in deploying my project
+       - This ruined my codebase, but then I realized I Dont waste my time on this
+       - I retrieved an older commit from GitHub and saved it

 ---
 ## Special thanks to @Surendrakumarpatel (Patel MERN Stack) YouTube Channel for guiding and supporting throughout the development process.